• 770-479-2020

-Marital Property & Marital Assets
+Marital Property And Marital Assets

 What Is Marital Property?

-Anything deemed "Marital Property" will be awarded based on the laws of equitable distribution.
+Anything deemed “Marital Property” will be awarded based on the laws of equitable distribution.
 This includes almost everything acquired during the marriage.
-This does not include "pre-marital assets" which is property you had before you were married.
+This does not include “pre-marital assets” which are property you had before you were married.

 In Georgia, personal property and real property are subject to division between divorcing spouses.
-Personal property includes items such as retirement accounts, stocks, pensions, vehicles, boats, motorcycles, jewelry, furniture, art, equipment, etc. Real property includes real estate such as your primary home, vacation home, rental houses, undeveloped land, and commercial property.
+Personal property includes items such as retirement accounts, stocks, pensions, vehicles, boats, motorcycles, jewelry, furniture, art, equipment, etc. Real property includes real estate, such as your primary home, vacation home, rental houses, undeveloped land, and commercial property.

 Equitable Distribution Laws